 Welcome to HannahStevensWriter.com.
-I am a writer currently based in Leicester in the UK.
+I am a writer from Leicester in the UK.
 I write short stories and flash fiction.

 My book-length collection, In Their Absence is forthcoming from Roman Books in Autumn 2019.

-I have a PhD from the University of Leicester where I am currently a tutor in creative writing.
+I have a PhD from the University of Leicester where I have also taught on the creative writing undergraduate programme.
 My PhD involved research in to the many real-life missing person cases in both Britain and the Republic of Ireland.

 I have experience of leading workshops in a wide range of academic and community contexts.
 My teaching experience includes a BBC Storytelling Festival at Leicester Cathedral, leading workshops in secondary and primary schools, adult education classes, and in community settings working with LGBTQ+ adults.